theonlyerickim/spotify/README.md

 ## Training Class
 The Training class uses K-Nearest Neighbors to build a search engine and recommendation system.
 The models are prototypes, so only search track name terms.
 This can be expanded to include artists.
 The training process includes the following:
 * Tracknames are tokenized and lemmitized prior to converting into embeddings.
 * Tracknames are transformed into numeric vectors using Spacy's tok2vec transformer (https://spacy.io/usage/embeddings-transformers).
-This is for the search engine.
+This is used for the search engine.
 * Audio features for the recommendation system is transformed into embeddings
 * Two models are trained and saved in the models folder, one for the search engine (knn_search.pkl) and one for the playlist recommendation (knn_recommender.pkl).
 * Models are trained using cosine distances